Johnny-droid/PrologGame/README.md

 ### Board Evaluation

-In order to evaluate the state of the board we used a predicate **evaluate_board/3**.
+In order to evaluate the state of the board we used a predicate **value/3**.

 ```
-evaluate_board(+GameState, +Player, -Value)
+value(+GameState, +Player, -Value)
 ```

 This predicate has three different behaviours.
 This approach was used to allow more levels of difficulty in the game.

-The first one uses the auxiliary predicates **evaluate_board_aux/5** and **evaluate_row/6** in order to find the highest distance from the border of the board where the current player can place a piece.
+The first one uses the auxiliary predicates **value_aux/5** and **value_row/6** in order to find the highest distance from the border of the board where the current player can place a piece.
 This approach will be used for Level 2.

 The second one is to use **check_all_directions/4** from the center of the board, with the value being the number of "friendly pieces in sight" from the center.
 This approach will be used for Level 3.